kiwilan/typescriptable-laravel/README.md

 `kiwilan/typescriptable-laravel` supports [MongoDB](https://github.com/mongodb/laravel-mongodb) with `mongodb/laravel-mongodb`.
 Due to the MongoDB structure, Typescript conversion aren't the same as SQL databases, precision is lower.
 If you want to improve it, you can add [an issue](https://github.com/kiwilan/typescriptable-laravel/issues/new/choose).

+Database isn't parsed like with relational databases.
+The package will parse `key`, `fillable` and `hidden` to get all fields.
+If some fields are missing, you can [override them manually](https://github.com/kiwilan/typescriptable-laravel#override-models).
+All relations and accessors are supported.

 ### Troubleshooting

 #### Database prefix